 Read MoreWondering About Chichen Itza

 Every time I visit a place that is universally considered to be a “must-see” or a “wonder of the world”, I quietly prepare myself to be disappointed.
-Mass popularity often brings visitors (us including) to places that are totally overrated.
-Mount Rushmore, Stonehenge, the peeing boy statue – my personal […]
+Mass popularity often brings visitors (including us) to totally overrated places.
+Mount Rushmore, Stonehenge, the peeing boy statue – my personal list of […]

 Read More